 Free Music Archive was inspired by Creative Commons!
 The site launched in 2009 keeping in mind the digital era we now live in while being mindful of music artists and ensuring that their creativity is protected and can be put to good use.
 They have great tracks and we like that they pay artists whenever it is applicable.

-If you are an artist or blogger that promotes writers and would like to list your website or service here, please see all the ways you can advertise on the site.
-Or you can send an email with a link to your site to email@example.com for further details.
+If you would like to list your website or service here, please send an email with a link to your site to email@example.com for further details.